sascha432/ArduinoFlashStringGenerator/README.md

 ## Requirements

-Install pcpp with `pip install pcpp`
+Install requirements with `pip install pcpp json-schema-matcher`

 ## Using the standalone version